thesponge/kep-backend/README.md

   * Active Model Serializer to provide json
   * PostgreSQL database
   * Stable deployment with Mina
+  * Background jobs processing with Sidekiq and Redis

 ####Database
   In the effort of making the database as flexible and efficient as possible we used several complex designs: